xchataqua/xchataqua/README.md

   2. ~/Library/Application Support/X-Chat Aqua (If you moved from Aqua)
   3. ~/Library/Application Support/XChat Azure (If something goes wrong with Azure)

+# Where is my config files?
+Where is my log files?

+Visit "~/Library/Containers/org.3rddev.xchatazure/Data/Library/Application Support/XChat Azure/". "~" means your home directory.
+(For example, /Users/myname)

 # Move GTK xchat2 or XChat Aqua to Azure

 NOTE: DO NOT TRY THIS IF YOU DON'T UNDERSTAND WHAT YOU ARE DOING